NJ Rent Increase Laws

 hash-markHow Much Notice Is Needed for Raising Rent?

-If the landlord is planning on raising rent, they must give you advanced notice and a chance to renew if you so decide.
-The amount of notice they must provide you depends on the type of lease.
-If you are on a month-to-month lease, they must notify you at least one month before the lease ends.
-If you are in a fixed-term lease, they must give you 60 to 90 days’ notice.
+When landlords plan to raise the rent, they are required to give you advance notice and the opportunity to renew if you choose.
+The amount of notice required depends on your type of lease.
+For month-to-month leases, landlords must inform you at least one month before the lease ends.
+With fixed-term leases, they need to provide 60 to 90 days' notice.

 hash-markHow Often Can Rent Be Increased?